False Flags Lyrics

 The case for war you spin and bleed

-The sales you feel screensavers feed
+The cells you fill, screensavers feed

 The girls you breed the soaps that you write